AntGa/FlaskImageConverter/README.md

 Visit http://localhost:5000 to access the image converter interface.

 ## Deployment
 The application is designed to be deployed using Docker and managed through GitHub Actions for CI/CD.
 It can be easily deployed to Google Cloud Run for scalable, serverless deployment.
+(Not that it's meant to this was more of a test)

 - Docker: Containerize the application for consistent and isolated environments.
 - GitHub Actions: Automate the deployment pipeline.